clodny/techlink-test/README.md

 yarn start
 ```

-Follow the link displayed in the terminal
+Follow the link displayed in the terminal to use the app